top of page

 Photo credit: Robin Williams

-A friendly woman saw what we were doing and offered to take a photo of us so what the heck, we let her.
-We posed for our souvenir photo then, after three solid minutes of one-on-one time with the truly zany Robin Williams, I got my camera back, thanked him and we went our separate ways back into the star-studded crowd.
+A friendly woman saw what we were doing and offered to take a photo of us, so we let her.
+Then, after three solid minutes of one-on-one playtime with the truly zany Robin Williams, I thanked him and got my camera back.
+Still buzzing, I walked away with these candid photos that document only a sliver of what I’d just experienced.

 Photo credit: A friendly woman